Metrobank (Philippines): Lehman collapse 2008

+Australian investment and expansion 2009 - present

 On September 28, 2009, Metrobank is the first local bank to offer a line of CNY denominated offerings.

 In 2017, Metrobank made a deal with ANZ to increase its stake at Metrobank Card Corp.
 (MCC) from 60 percent to 100 percent.
 Metrobank's joint venture with ANZ was formed in 2003.
 Since then, MCC has become a leading provider of credit cards in the Philippines, with more than 1.5 million cards based from the data of the Credit Card Association of the Philippines (CCAP).
 MCC reported total assets of ₱60.4 billion and a return on average equity of 36.3 percent.
 MCC is also number one in terms of receivables based on CCAP data.
 ANZ, on their part, announced that they would sell half of their 40% stake at MCC for US$144 million and had an option to sell the remaining 20% stake to Metrobank on the same terms, which would be exercisable in the fourth quarter of the 2018 fiscal year.

+In 2023, the bank announced that the Metrobank Plaza will be demolished and will be replaced by a modern skyscraper.